MochiLibraries/Biohazrd/README.md

 Biohazrd is a framework for creating binding generators for C **and** C++ libraries.
 It aims to lower the amount of ongoing boilerplate maintenance required to use native libraries from .NET as well as allow direct interoperation with C++ libraries without a C translation later.

-Biohazrd is still under heavy development, documentation and API stability are non-existent.
+Biohazrd is still under heavy development, documentation and API stability is still improving.
 If you're interested in this project, consider [sponsoring development](https://github.com/sponsors/PathogenDavid).

-Interested in seeing it used?
+Interested in seeing how Biohazrd can be used in practice?
 Check out [InfectedImGui](https://github.com/InfectedLibraries/InfectedImGui) or [InfectedPhysX](https://github.com/InfectedLibraries/InfectedPhysX).

 We also have peliminary documentation available in [the docs folder](docs/).